 Cut the chicken into small bite-size pieces and season with salt and pepper.
 Cut the onion and bell pepper into 1 cm squares.
 Remove the stems from the mushrooms and quarter.

-Prepare the chicken rice.
-Melt 1 tablespoon of butter in a frying pan placed over medium heat and stir-fry the chicken.
-Add the onions, followed by the bell pepper and mushrooms.
-Season with salt and pepper, add the rice and stir-fry, as if cutting the rice with the spatula.
+Prepare the mixed rice.
+Melt 1 tbsp of butter in a frying pan placed over medium heat and stir-fry the chicken.
+Add the onions, followed by the bell peppers and mushrooms.
+Season with salt and pepper, then add the rice and stir-fry using a cutting motion.

-When the rice becomes crumbly, stir in [A], and season with salt and pepper.
+Once the rice grains separate, stir in [A], and season with salt and pepper.

-Heat 2 teaspoons or so of vegetable oil in a frying pan placed over medium heat.
-Pour in the egg liquid and stir quickly in a circular motion to form a slight mound, with more egg in the center than at the edges.
-Turn off the heat when the egg is half cooked and quickly lay half the rice sideways in the center before the egg starts to dry up.
-Fold the upper half of the egg over the rice and bring the covered portion towards you.
+Heat 2 tsp of vegetable oil in a frying pan placed over medium heat.
+Pour in the eggs and stir quickly in a circular motion to form a slight mound in the center of the pan.
+Turn off the heat when the eggs are half cooked, and quickly lay half of the mixed rice sideways in the center before the eggs cook through.
+Fold the upper half of the omelet over the rice and bring the covered portion towards you.
 Flip the omelet onto a plate.

-If the omelet falls apart when doing so, cover with a paper towel and fix the shape.
-Garnish with parsley and serve with ketchup, to taste.
+Cover the omelet with a paper towel and shape.
+Top with ketchup to taste, and garnish with parsley.
 Repeat the process to make another rice omelet.